 All runners 41 and over will be allotted a number of hours equal to those hard-earned years of age in which to accumulate as many miles as possible.
 All the kids, 40 years, and below, will compete over the final 40 hours of the race.
 The winner will be the runner with the most miles accumulated by the finish.
 In contrast to most ultras, where the old guys must settle for a place at the rear, if they can make the time limit at all, the ARFTA is dominated by the super veterans of the sport.
-In 2019, 34 participants 70 years old and over completed over 100 miles and 1 participant 74 years old completed 230 miles!
+In 2025, 1 participant 90 +, 12 participants 80+, and 35 participants 70 years old and over competed in this event.
+Randy Ellis 73, and Steve Troxel 66, completed more than 200 miles!
+We had 63 participants completing over 100 miles were 70 and older!
 This is one race where the older guys are right in the running up until the very end.
 The footspeed may have diminished with the passing of the years, but the fires of competition still burn bright.

 Of course it is not the competition which has made this event an instant classic.
 It is the stories.
 In the perfect setting of a one mile loop through the park, today’s ultrarunners have the opportunity to spend time with the legends and heroes of the long ago past of the sport.
 And the old guys and gals have the opportunity to rekindle old friendships (and rivalries) and to rehash the old days.
 The stories they have to tell are not tales immortalized on the internet, instead they exist only in the memories of those who were there.
 For all the hundreds of miles that are logged, and the fierce battles sometimes waged for position, it is the celebration of life atmosphere that has made the ARFTA a must-do event.
 Fathers and mothers sharing miles with daughters and sons as well as grandparents sharing miles with grandsons and granddaughters; these are moments too special to miss.

 Accommodations are available at a full range of motels within 1 mile of the park, for crews, or runners wishing to sleep in a “real bed.”
-Ample camping is available on site, with prime camping spots situated around the Deadman Mile.
-There are a limited number of 4’ by 8’ “cot spaces” inside the air conditioned Ada Wright building.
-These are allocated by age, with runners allowed to claim a spot 1 hour before their scheduled start.
-We have some sleeping pads available, but the most comfortable setup is to bring your own cot.
-(If you are under 60, it is uncertain that any of these spaces will remain available by the time your age group joins the race.)
+Ample TENT camping is available on site, with prime camping spots situated around the Deadman Mile.

 LESS